xzrderek/ml-b-nmep-hw1/README_HW.md

 You will be using a medium-sized repository which mimics that of a standard codebase which you might find for modern projects.
 Don't be intimidated!
 We will walk you throw all of the parts of it, and hopefully after this homework you will be more confident working with codebases like this.
+We believe this is a realistic representation of what you may do in the future, and we hope you will find it useful.

 We would recommend you first set up the repository ASAP on honeydew and try running it out of the box to see how it trains, and only afterwards focus on understand parts of the code.
 For your benefit, this codebase works out of the  box, and you should be able to train a model on CIFAR-10 with no changes.
 You will need to make some changes for [INSERT MODEL], for which you will find the provided implementations of other models in ```models/``` to be helpful.